mihaics/logicaldoc-mysql/README.md

 ```

 after the image is started for the first time, you will be able to connect with a browser
-at http://localhost:8080 and login with username: admin, password: admin
+at http://localhost:8080 and login with username: *admin*, password: *admin*